karlamrios/course-dbt/README.md

   from b
   group by first_detection --this subquery shows 229 unique sessions for 2021-02-11T14:00:00Z, seems like an anomally date ) as a

-/* Feedback and notes from a person who knows nothing about dbt or snowflake (which is often referrenced) - mostly analytics background
-Difficulties with CLI / dbt
-1. Even though it looks like you can export data, I couldn't make it WORK
-2. How is a project saved?
-Couldn't figure that out without having to push everything through GIT
-3. I dont understand what the profile yml file is FOR
-4.
-Difficulties with Course material
-1. It is not organized in a way that is easy to quickly find what you need since there is no index or glossary
-2. It would be easier to follow along the content referring videos and images, if they were actually labeled and I could easily find what I needed
-3. Set up steps in video without a checklist were frustrating.
-Example: Video moved too fast and I only have laptop to work with.
-Flipping between browswer pages and maximazing the video so I could read what the person was typing was not frustrating.
-Sometimes video was too fast for me to understand what command or icon was being clicked.
-It also was very time consuming to find the exact spot of the video I needed to re-watch.

-*/